 Thus, the myth of the Giant’s Causeway was born.

 It’s a nice story, isn’t it?
-And clearly, it holds some water – at least culturally, as the Giant’s Causeway myth is mirrored in the name.
+And clearly, it holds some truth – at least culturally, as the myth of the giant Fionn McCool is mirrored in the name: the Giant’s Causeway.

 But if you’d consider yourself more of a scientist, perhaps you like the alternative (and easier to prove!) scientific version of the birth of the Giant’s Causeway?